 Paul Marino

-Paul Marino played guitar and banjo back east with Desperado and shared the stage with Country Cooking back in the day when Pete Wernick and Tony Trishka still lived in Ithaca.
-Desperado went on to play the college circuit and performed with Commander Cody, Orleans, Aztec Two Step, the Outlaws, Livingston Taylor, and Pure Prairie League, among others.
+Paul Marino played guitar and banjo back east with Desperado, who performed with Country Cooking, Commander Cody, Orleans, Aztec Two Step, Outlaws, Livingston Taylor, and Pure Prairie League, among others.
 He continued to play with Lone Rangers and Blue Skies, and was a sometime studio bassist at Fingerlakes Recording before moving to Denver.
 Paul still dabbles in guitar, banjo, and blues harp when the mood strikes, although he is, at heart, a bassman.

 Jeff Bird